Should I have my bird's wings clipped?

 How often do I need to clip my bird's wings?

-Wings need to be clipped typically every 1-3 months after the start of a molt cycle, as new feathers grow back.
-However, every bird is different; some need clipping more often and some less.
+Wings typically need to be clipped every 1-3 months after the start of a molt cycle, as new feathers grow back.
+However, every bird is different; some need clipping more often and some less often.
 To prevent accidental injury from flight, you should regularly check the wings of your pet, since even a couple of new feathers growing in the right place may give the bird the lift it needs to soar.
-Never assume your bird cannot fly; always check or perform a test fly.
+Never assume your bird cannot fly.
+Always check or perform a test flight.